-Change in fund balance. \$ 2,292,095 Governmental funds report capital outlays as expenditures.
+Change in fund balance. \$ 1,241,351 Governmental funds report capital outlays as expenditures.
 However, for government-wide financial statements, the cost of capitalized assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlay expenditures exceeded depreciation expense in the current period.
-28,876 Revenues collected in the current year, which have previously been reported in the statement of activities, are reported as revenues in the governmental funds.
-(17,375) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
-(55,841) Change in net position of governmental activities. \$ 2,247,755
+This is the amount by which capital outlay expenditures exceeded depreciation expenses in the current period 824 800 depreciation expense in the current period.
+834,800 Revenues that do not provide current financial resources are not reported as revenues for the funds but are reported as revenues in the statement of activities.
+20,988 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as ;; ; ; ; ; expenditures in the governmental funds.
+55,841 Change in net position of governmental activities. \$ 2,152,980